KhronosGroup/glTF-Tutorials/gltfTutorial/gltfTutorial_003_MinimalGltfFile.md

 The example consists of a single mesh, which has the ID `"mesh0"`, and has a single `mesh.primitive` object.
 The mesh primitive has an array of `attributes`.
 These are the attributes of the vertices of the mesh geometry, and in this case, this is only the `POSITION` attribute, describing the positions of the vertices.
 The mesh primitive describes an *indexed* geometry consisting of triangles, which is indicated by the reference to the `indices` and the given rendering `mode`.
 Finally, the mesh primitive refers to a `material`.
 The material in this example is empty, which will cause the object to be rendered with a default material.

-So the actual geometry data of the mesh primitive is given by the `attributes` and the `indices`.
-These both refer to `accessor` objects, which provide arbitrary data in a structured form, and will be explained below.
+The actual geometry data of the mesh primitive is given by the `attributes` and the `indices`.
+These both refer to `accessor` objects, which will be explained below.

 ```javascript
   "meshes" : {